-A. The on-coming/off-going RSDO's and the on-coming/off-going ASDO will meet in the First Company Office at 0700 for briefing.
+A. The on-coming/off-going RSDO's and the on-coming/off-going ASDO will meet in the Sixth Company Office at 0700 for briefing.
 Each relieving RSDO shall request permission of the ASDO prior to relieving the watch.

 B. The RSDO must report to the on-coming ASDO at 1530 or immediately after his/her last class in the ASDO's office.

 C. The RSDO may request permission from the ASDO to attend classes and varsity athletic practice and games.
 The ASDO should be kept informed as to the RSDO's location at all times.